 Your smile is the brightest and most noticeable part of your face, at least one would hope.
-As we get older, our teeth can often yellow, or worse, age to a point where we may no longer want to show them.
-Even with preventative measures, there may be unavoidable aging factors that can lead to an older looking smile.
+As we get older, our teeth can often yellow, or worse, the age to a point where we may no longer want to show them.
+Even with preventative measures, there may be unavoidable aging factors that can lead to a more senior looking smile.

-Just like greying hair or deepening wrinkles, there are a number of things you can do to fix or ward off the signs of aging.
+Just like greying hair or deepening wrinkles, there are several things you can do to fix or ward off the signs of aging.
 Here are a few ways to make sure your smile is age-proof.